567WebSystems/project2alpha/semester_Proj_567.md

 ## Summary

-Create an appointment-scheduling calendar system with Google integration for personal, commercial, or government applications.
+Create an appointment-scheduling calendar system with Google integration for personal, commercial, and/or government applications.

 ## Problem